TITLES AND

 "The Horse Show" (02/15/59):

 • Note: This is the last you see Lucky, who was in two episodes the previous season.
 Lucky was originally female, but is male in this story, at least as referred to by Timmy, who keeps saying "he."
 Uncle Petrie does refer to Lucky as "she."
-Mr. Tumulty the county fair official and the little girl whose doves Lassie and Lucky rescue are uncredited.
+The little girl whose doves Lassie and Lucky rescue are uncredited.

 "The Cat Who Came to Dinner" (02/22/59):